Erectile dysfunction (ED) is not just a physical problem — it can also have a big impact on (and be affected by) your mental health.

 Smoking, substance abuse, overusing alcohol, and a poor diet can all cause psychological impotence.
 Simple lifestyle changes such as exercising regularly, eating a healthy diet, and maintaining a healthy weight can all positively impact improving ED symptoms.

 Stress, anxiety, and depression are all psychological factors that can cause ED.
 Therefore, if you are struggling with these types of mental health conditions, relaxation can help.
-Techniques such as meditation, mindfulness, and diaphragmatic breathing are all positive ways to help you relieve stress and boost your mental health.
+Techniques such as meditation for erectile dysfunction, mindfulness, and diaphragmatic breathing are all positive ways to help you relieve stress and boost your mental health.
 CBT, meditation, and mindfulness are great treatment options to consider but research is still ongoing in this area.

 ED medication is designed to deal with physiological problems like high blood pressure or vascular damage.
 To go into a bit more detail, ED medications are a class of drugs called phosphodiesterase type-5 (PDE5) inhibitors.
 They block an enzyme (called PDE5) which is found in the walls of blood vessels.
 By blocking the action of PDE5, ED medications, such as those listed below, help to maintain adequate blood flow to the penis, which then helps to maintain an erection.